-What Food Will Be At Princess Eugenie’s Wedding?
-There’ll Be A Mix Of Trends & Tradition
+Here's What Food Will Be At Princess Eugenie's Wedding Reception

 The best part of a wedding is the food, even if it's your own wedding.
 (Trust me, I've had three separate wedding parties.)
 And gourmets around the world have been watching the royal weddings of the past few years with anticipation to see what traditions and new variations they bring to the royal wedding table.
 Meghan Markle and Prince Harry had a tradition-busting lemon elderflower cake and finger food at their bash earlier this summer, while Prince William and Duchess of Cambridge Kate had an eight-tier fruit cake and a separate chocolate cake when they married.
 So what food will be at Princess Eugenie and Jack Brooksbank's wedding, coming up on Oct.
 12?